RonanC/NeuralNetwork-Backpropagation/README.md

 # NeuralNetwork-Backpropagation
 A custom Neural Network program created in Java.
-Using the backpropagation learning algorithm.
-Input, Hidden and Output layers and nodes can be scaled simply.
+Using the backpropagation learning algorithm: Input, Hidden & Output layers & nodes can be scaled simply.

+As of this moment we have 2 inputs, 2 hidden layers with 3 nodes each, and one output node.

+AND, OR, & XOR are working.
+Altough optimisations are needed for XOR as it takes too many iterations.

-## Info
+## Information
 Right not it is very basic, but with added enhancements timings could be improved.

 This book chapter was referenced: